 There are a number of disabled parking spaces on Beaumont Street itself on both sides of the street.
 There are some more on St Giles.
 See the Blue Badge parking map.
 The nearest carpark to Oxford Playhouse is the underground carpark in Gloucester Green.
 There are height restrictions in operation so if you are travelling by mini bus, check at www.oxfordcity.co.uk.

 There are no steps leading up to the entrance of the Playhouse and access to the stalls is on the same level.
 There is a low level accessible counter at both the box office and the bar.
 The floor in the stalls of the auditorium is carpeted and there are no steps.
 In the stalls we are able to accommodate wheelchairs at the end of rows E and L. There are two spaces in the centre of row T (on either side of the sound desk), which can be used for larger chairs.

 Unfortunately we have been unable to install a lift because of the restrictions of the building itself.
 Access to the First Floor, First Floor Cafe Bar, Hospitality Room and Top Room is by stairs only.
 If you are booking for an event not held in the main auditorium please talk to the ticket office staff regarding access.

-There is an adapted toilet located on the entrance level to the Playhouse.
+There is an adapted toilet located on the entrance level to the Playhouse, which also has baby changing facilities.
 There is a toilet with a toddler seat and a step on the first floor, through the First Floor Cafe Bar.
 All other toilets are situated in the basement.

 If you need to store a pushchair or wheelchair please ask a member of our front of house staff and they will assist you and give you a cloakroom ticket for the item you have left with us.
 Front of house staff will be wearing black suits or black Oxford Playhouse t-shirts.
 If you visit us when there is no show on the ticket office staff will be happy to answer your questions.